magneum/youtube-exec/README.md

       <img src="/images/logo.png" width="200" height="200">
   </div>

-  # YouTube Downloader Executor
+  # Ytdl-Exec

-  🎥📥 **YouTube Downloader Executor** - Unleash the Power of YouTube Downloads!
+  🎥📥 **Ytdl-Exec** - Unleash the Power of YouTube Downloads!

   Looking to grab your favorite audio and video files from YouTube?
 Look no further!
-With the mighty YouTube Downloader Executor, you can effortlessly seize those captivating audio and video gems.
+With the mighty Ytdl-Exec, you can effortlessly seize those captivating audio and video gems.
 This versatile tool harnesses the incredible `youtube-dl-exec` library to extract all the juicy details, while the unstoppable `fluent-ffmpeg` library takes care of downloading the files.
 Say goodbye to limitations and hello to a world of endless possibilities!

   |                |                                                                                               |
   | -------------- | --------------------------------------------------------------------------------------------- |